IEEE PES Outstanding Young Engineer Award

 The IEEE PES Outstanding Young Engineer Award was established to recognize engineers 35 years of age or under “for outstanding contributions in the leadership of technical society activities including local and/or transnational PES and other technical societies, leadership in community and humanitarian activities, and evidence of technical competence through significant engineering achievements.”

 The award, administered by the PES Awards and Recognition Committee, is presented annually at the IEEE PES Annual Meeting.
-Recipients receive a plaque, up to $1000 for travel to attend the IEEE PES Annual Meeting, and have the privilege of designating a college or university to receive a $2,000 scholarship for an electrical engineering undergraduate.
+Recipients receive a plaque, up to $1,000 USD travel reimbursement to attend the IEEE PES Annual Meeting, and have the privilege of designating a college or university to receive a $2,000 USD scholarship for an electrical engineering undergraduate.

 To be eligible for the award, an individual must be 35 years of age or under on January 1 of the presentation year, have been a member of PES for at least one year, and as a minimum have a B.S. in Electrical Engineering from an accredited electrical engineering program or equivalent.
 Nominations can be made by any PES member with the endorsement by the chapter or technical committee of which the individual is a member.